dataiku/dss-plugin-sftp-advanced-connector/README.md

 This plugin contains 3 main features :
 * A File system provider that allows to create Dataiku folders on SFTP
 * A recipe that performs a "Download from SFTP" directories into a local Dataiku Folder
-* A recipe that performs an "Exprot to SFTP" directory from the content of a Dataiku Folder
+* A recipe that performs an "Export to SFTP" directory from the content of a Dataiku Folder
 * An exporter to sftp that allows to upload the content of a Dataiku Dataset